-Bologna v Inter Milan
+Inter howler gives AC Milan control of title race

-First Half ends, Bologna 1, Inter Milan 1.
+Match ends, Bologna 2, Inter Milan 1.

+Inter Milan missed the chance to go top of Serie A as a goalkeeping howler gifted Bologna victory - and put AC Milan in control of the title race.

+Milan are two points clear at the top with four games to go.

 Line-ups